uclahs-cds/Ligare/src/GitHub/README.md

-# `BL_Python.AWS`
+# `BL_Python.GitHub`

-Libraries for working with AWS services in Boutros Lab.
+Libraries for working with the GitHub HTTP API in Boutros Lab.